Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 Bags and Backpacks

-Staff members will be inspecting all bags and you must check all backpacks, shopping bags, parcels, umbrellas, tripods, and any bags exceeding 16 inches in diameter in at the Visitor Information Centers.
+Staff members will be inspecting all bags and you must check all backpacks, shopping bags, parcels, umbrellas, tripods, and any bags exceeding 16 inches in diameter at the Visitor Information Centers.

 Accessibility